 Anthony W. Pasquariello

 Marie Louise Kirk

 Scott M. Rofey

 (Edited by Sanghamitra Mandal)

-Goldman Sachs Group Inc. is a global investment banking and securities firm.
-It offers investment banking, trading and principal investments, asset management and securities services.
-The firm provides services to corporations, financial institutions, governments, and high-net worth individuals.
+Goldman Sachs Group Inc. is engaged in providing investment banking, investment management, securities and financial services.
+Its products include asset management, commercial banking, commodities, investment banking, investment management, mutual funds and prime brokerage.
+The firm also provides services to corporations, financial institutions, governments and high-net-worth individuals.
 The company was founded in 1869 and is based in New York, United States of America.